First Solar (FSLR) Q1 2017 Results - Earnings Call Transcript

 Sure.
 I'd say we're seeing very strong demand.
 As I mentioned before a little bit, there seems to be dearth of quality large assets in the U.S. in 2017 and even going into 2018.

 And despite some of the uncertainty in the market around potential tax reform, there's still is a strong appetite from tax equity capital providers from debt providers and from cash equity owners.
-We are seeing (42:53) buyers coming into the market.
-So historically, we saw tax equity and some infrastructure players only (43:01) along the side the strategics, the yieldcos can and I'd say we're seeing more interest from infrastructure money and long-term pension money.
+We are seeing broader sways of buyers coming into the market.
+So historically, we saw tax equity and some infrastructure players only, [along the side the strategics, the yield cos came and went, I'd say we're seeing more interest from infrastructure money and long-term pension money.

 So the market remains very resilient in the U.S. in the short- and medium-term.
 Internationally, it's very dependent on the regions that we're in.
 We have a development business in Japan.
 I would say that that's one of the more liquid markets from a debt perspective for solar business.
-So we're very happy with the debt capital that we've been raising for our assets there, and we have yet to sell large-scale assets in Japan, but we are very confident based on the discussions we've been having with buyers that there is going to be significant appetite for long-term contract of assets in Japan, and we expect to realize good margins out of those assets.
+So we're very happy with the debt capital that we've been raising for our assets there, and we have yet to sell large-scale assets in Japan, but we are very confident based on the discussions we've been having with buyers that there is going to be significant appetite for long-term contracted assets in Japan, and we expect to realize good margins out of those assets.

-Now the markets in the world, it's very dependent, but I'd say generally, we're seeing pretty strong demand in every market where we're continuing to developing assets, both on the debt equity side where relevant on the debt side and on the cash equity side.
+Now the markets in the world, it's very dependent, but I'd say generally, we're seeing pretty strong demand in every market where we're continuing to develop assets, both on the debt equity side where relevant on the debt side and on the cash equity side.

 Mark R. Widmar - First Solar, Inc.

-I think on the demand question around, I think its specific to more U.S. utilities, if I look at U.S. utilities and again, what's really happening is solar, in particular, is kind of the demand associated with this essentially solely on the merits of the economics.
-I mean, demand is – the of cost of solar has come down so much, and it's competitive and everyone is looking at long-term integrated resource plans and have a movement more towards integration of solar and a lot of utilities, there's someone at the forefront of their journey around that.
+I think on the demand question around, I think it was specific to more U.S. utilities, if I look at U.S. utilities and again, what's really happening is solar, in particular, is kind of the demand associated with it is essentially solely on the merits of the economics.
+I mean, demand is – the of cost of solar has come down so much, and it's competitive and everyone is looking at long-term integrated resource plans and have a movement more towards integration of solar, and a lot of utilities, there's someone at the forefront of their journey around that.

-I will say though that I did make my comments about utilities trying to rate base, I do think there is an undertone.
-A lot of utilities are trying to find a profile and an opportunity to rate base the solar assets and I think that's really – ultimately, would prefer to do.
-But I'm not seeing other than utilities in California they're dealing with a number of issues, whether it's the emergence of community choice aggregators and load being pulled away from them or whether it's with the distributed resources such as residential rooftop; they're clearly in a different mindset on how they're thinking about procurement note, but the vast majority of the other utilities that we're engaging with, I would say, demand is very robust at this point in time.
+I will say though that I did make my comment about utilities trying to rate base, I do think there is an undertone.
+A lot of utilities are trying to find a profile and an opportunity to rate base the solar assets, and I think that's really – ultimately, would prefer to do.
+But I'm not seeing other than utilities in California they're dealing with a number of issues, whether it's the emergence of community choice aggregators and load being pulled away from them or whether it's with the distributed resources such as residential rooftop.
+They're clearly in a different mindset on how they're thinking about a procurement note, but the vast majority of the other utilities that we're engaging with, I would say, demand is very robust at this point in time.

 On the cost of Series 6, the one thing I'll reemphasize, I think I said this on the guidance call way back in November is that the towering strength of this company is its people.
 And we have tremendously talented people, creative, knowledgeable, innovative, and they continue to amaze me and surprise me with their capabilities and where we ultimately can go with this technology.
 We're very happy with where we are in the timeline and the progression of getting this product commercialized into the market.

 The reality though is we're not going to stop.
-When we get product initially into the market, we're going to continue to drive the efficiency up, the road map, it's not done.
-There's still room to grow and there's still room to drive cost down.
+When we get the product initially into the market, we're going to continue to drive the efficiency up, the road map is not done.
+There's still room to grow, and there's still room to drive cost down.
 And we know that at the end of the day, the technology that will win this marketplace is the highest performing lowest-cost.
 And we believe we have a platform that can enable that.

 It creates differentiation and separation relative to our competitors and the journey of where we are at this point in time; I would say we're in a very good position, long ways to go.
 But I'm not going to commit specifically to the cost profile and the view of where we thought we were going to be.
 I would just say that I'm very encouraged with the work the team has done and the opportunities that is in front of us.